ITT-24/assignment-01-dippid-and-pyglet-michaelpickl/README.md

 gets an random number 0 or 1 to simulate an button press.

 2 2D Game
-2D Game where u slice some fruits. u can control the knife with the gyroscope data from phone. hit fruits with knife to make them disappear. fruits spawn random on the top half of the screen.
+2D Game where u slice some fruits. \n u can control the knife with the gyroscope data from phone. hit fruits with knife to make them disappear. fruits spawn random on the top half of the screen.